This Article On Mortgage After Short Sale Guidelines For Home Purchase

 - For FHA, VA, USDA Loans (Government Loans), if prior homeowners had mortgage included in Chapter 7 bankruptcy, the waiting period start clock begins from the date the housing event has been finalized.

-- Here is an example on waiting period start date on government loans if homeowner had mortgage included in Chapter 7 Bankruptcy:
+Here is an example on waiting period start date on government loans if the homeowner had mortgage included in Chapter 7 Bankruptcy:

 - Mortgage included in Chapter 7 Bankruptcy and discharged date was 1/10/2012

-- Mortgage that was included in Chapter 7 Bankruptcy had finalized with foreclosure on 1/10/2018
+- A mortgage that was included in Chapter 7 Bankruptcy had finalized with foreclosure on 1/10/2018

 - This particular borrowers waiting period started on 1/10/2018